Numbers 8 – Lighting of the Lamps, the Levites Cleansed for Service

 1. (1-3) Lamps are placed on the lampstand.

 a.
-When you arrange the lamps: The lampstand was described and made in Exodus 25:31-40; but the lampstand by itself could give no light.
-It had to have lamps placed upon it that gave light.
-All the lampstand could do was make the light more visible.
+When you arrange the lamps: The lampstand was described and made in Exodus 25:31-40, but the lampstand by itself could give no light.
+It had to have lamps placed upon it that made the light.
+The purpose of the lampstand was not to make light but to make the light more visible.

 2. (4) Description of the lampstand.

 Now this workmanship of the lampstand was hammered gold; from its shaft to its flowers it was hammered work.
 According to the pattern which the LORD had shown Moses, so he made the lampstand.

 a.
 The lampstand was hammered gold: The lampstand was hammered out of pure gold, with no specific dimensions given, but after the pattern of a modern-day menorah.
 It had one middle shaft with three branches coming out of each side, for a total of seven places for lamps.

 i.
 Many items in the tabernacle were made of wood and covered with gold, such as the ark of the covenant, the altar of incense, and the table of showbread.
 The lampstand was different, made out of solid gold.